vmilovanovicc/aws_cloud_practitioner/04_networking.md

 - If you have multiple Amazon EC2 instances within a subnet, you can associate them with the same security group or use different security groups for each instance.
 - Both network ACLs and security groups enable you to configure custom rules for the traffic in your VPC.
 - **The key difference between a security group and a network ACL is the security group is stateful**, meaning, it has some kind of a memory when it comes to who to allow in or out, **and the network ACL is stateless**, which remembers nothing and checks every single packet that crosses its border regardless of any circumstances.
+- A CDN is a network that helps to deliver edge content to users based on their geographic location.
+- Route 53 can direct traffic to different endpoints using several different routing policies, such as latency-based routing, geolocation DNS, geoproximity, and weighted round robin.

 ![example](images/acls_sec_groups.png "ACLs and Security Groups")